anthonyygs/take-a-pawse/README.md

 ![Example 2](imgs/4.png)

-There’s also an optional timer feature that prevents the pop-up from being closed until a set amount of time has passed; helping you pause, breathe, and think twice before diving in.
+There’s also an optional timer feature that prevents the pop-up from being closed until a set amount of time has passed; helping you pause, breathe, and think twice before you start scrolling.